Forbes: Ceased publication

-Steve Forbes and his magazine's writers offer investment advice on the weekly Fox TV show Forbes on Fox and on Forbes on Radio.
+Chairman / Editor-in-chief Steve Forbes and his magazine's writers offer investment advice on the weekly Fox TV show Forbes on Fox and on Forbes on Radio.
 Other company groups include Forbes Conference Group, Forbes Investment Advisory Group and Forbes Custom Media.
 From the 2009 Times report: "Steve Forbes recently returned from opening up a Forbes magazine in India, bringing the number of foreign editions to 10."
 In addition, that year the company began publishing ForbesWoman, a quarterly magazine published by Steve Forbes's daughter, Moira Forbes, with a companion Web site.

 The company formerly published American Legacy magazine as a joint venture, although that magazine separated from Forbes on May 14, 2007.

 The company also formerly published American Heritage and Invention & Technology magazines.
 After failing to find a buyer, Forbes suspended publication of these two magazines as of May 17, 2007.
 Both magazines were purchased by the American Heritage Publishing Company and resumed publication as of the spring of 2008.
 Forbes has published the Forbes Travel Guide since 2009.

-In 2013, Forbes licensed its brand to Ashford University, and assisted them to launch the Forbes School of Business & Technology.
-Forbes Media CEO Mike Federle justified the licensing in 2018, stating that "Our licensing business is almost a pure-profit business, because it's an annual annuity."
+In 2013, Forbes licensed its brand to Ashford University, and assisted with the launch of the Forbes School of Business & Technology.
+CEO Mike Federle justified the licensing in 2018, stating that "Our licensing business is almost a pure-profit business, because it's an annual annuity."
 Forbes would launch limited promotions for the school in limited issues.
-Forbes would never formally endorse the school.
+Forbes has never formally endorsed the school.

 On January 6, 2014, Forbes magazine announced that, in partnership with app creator Maz, it was launching a social networking app called "Stream".
 Stream allows Forbes readers to save and share visual content with other readers and discover content from Forbes magazine and Forbes.com within the app.